John Gabriel Borkman: Revival

 In 2010, a revival of the play was performed in the Abbey Theatre as part of the Ulster Bank Dublin Theatre Festival.
 In a new version by Frank McGuinness directed by James Macdonald, it featured actor Alan Rickman as John Gabriel Borkman, Fiona Shaw as his wife Gunhild and Lindsay Duncan as Ella.

 The play had previously been performed in the Abbey Theatre in 1928.
 In 2011, the production moved to New York and received mixed reviews.

 Adaptations

 In 2015, David Eldridge adapted the play into a two-part production directed by Helen Perry and broadcast on BBC Radio 4 on March 8 and 15, starring David Threlfall as Borkman, Susannah Harker as Ella Rentheim, Gillian Bevan as Mrs. Borkman, Philip Jackson as Vilhelm Foldal, Luke Newberry as Erhart Borkman.

 In August 2017, as part of the Edinburgh Fringe Festival a new production in English based on a contemporary translation and adaptation by Fox and Orchid Theatre Company and played by just two actors portraying seven characters was performed.
 It was entitled "(My Father) John Gabriel Borkman".

 In 2022 the play was performed in a new translation and updated to a more modern period at the Bridge Theatre, London, with Simon Russell Beale in the title role.

+Ibsen was a critical figure in early modern Japanese drama, particularly the Shingeki movement, and Borkman was a particularly well received play with several contemporary translations, including by Mori Ōgai and Takuboku Ishikawa.
+The 1909 production of Borkman at Osanai Kaoru's Free Theater (Jiyū Gekijō) was staged in a way to re-contextualize the play to focus on the character of Erhart.